· course-lesson · 34 min read

 Step-by-step:

-import { createBrowserRouter, RouterProvider } from 'react-router-dom';
+import { createBrowserRouter, RouterProvider } from 'react-router';

-import Layout { loader as layoutLoader } from './pages/Layout';
+import Layout, { loader as layoutLoader } from './pages/Layout';

-import Home from './pages/Home';
+import Welcome from './pages/Welcome';

-import Transactions, { loader as transactionsLoader } from './pages/Transactions';
+// import Transactions, { loader as transactionsLoader } from './pages/Transactions';

 const router = createBrowserRouter([